vitalets/global-cache/README.md

 #### `globalCache.setup`

-Returns an absolute path to the file, that performs setup of global cache.
+Returns an absolute path to the file, that performs the global cache setup.

 **Returns**: `string`

 #### `globalCache.teardown`

-Returns an absolute path to the file, that performs teardown of global cache.
+Returns an absolute path to the file, that performs the global cache teardown.

 **Returns**: `string`